I am a first-year PhD student at the Paul G. Allen School of Computer

 to software engineering.

-"Breaking the Bento Box: Accelerating Visual Momentum in Data-flow Analysis" (to appear)
+"Breaking the Bento Box: Accelerating Visual Momentum in Data-flow Analysis"

 by James Yoo and Gail C. Murphy

 in ICSME 2023: Proceedings of the IEEE International Conference on Software Maintenance and Evolution,

 (Bogotá, Colombia), Oct.
 2023, pp. 306-316.
 Details.